 Whether you pick a specific theme for your garden or plant a variety of herbs and vegetables, a winter windowsill garden is a practical and decorative solution to year-round gardening.

 How to Grow a Window Box Veggie Garden

-The shorter days of winter do not provide the required 6 to 8 hours of sun for vegetables, so you will need to use a supplemental light source that provides full UV spectrum light, in addition to placing your window box veggie garden in a southern- or eastern-facing window.
+The shorter days of winter do not provide the required six to eight hours of sun for vegetables, so you will need to use a supplemental light source that provides full UV spectrum light, in addition to placing your window box veggie garden in a southern or eastern facing window.

 Edible plants for windowsill gardens include those that can tolerate some shade and do not require much humidity.
 Suitable foods to grow on a windowsill over winter include:

 Choose a container that has drainage holes or spread a thin layer of fine gravel in the bottom of the container.
 Use only sterilized soilless potting mix when planting your veggies.